Stephen McPartland: Early life

 Born in Liverpool on 9 August 1976, McPartland read History at the University of Liverpool, graduating in 1997.
 He studied for an MSc in Technology Management at Liverpool John Moores University in 1998.
-After graduating in 1999, he worked for the Conservative Party in Warrington, where he managed a range of local council, parliamentary and European election campaigns, before he moved to Hertfordshire in 2001 to work as a Campaign Manager.
+After graduating in 1999, he worked for the Conservative Party in Warrington, where he managed a range of local council, parliamentary and European election campaigns, before he moved to Hertfordshire in 2001 to work as a campaign manager.
 Prior to being elected as an MP, McPartland was the Director of Membership for British American Business (the US Chamber of Commerce), based in London.

 Parliamentary career

 McPartland won the parliamentary seat of Stevenage at the 2010 general election, with a swing of 8% after the sitting Labour MP Barbara Follett stood down.
-He was re-elected at the 2015 general election and 2017 general election.
+He was re-elected at the 2015 general election, 2017 general election and 2019 general election.

-McPartland's political interests include health care, with a particular focus on cancer treatment and respiratory diseases; education, science and technology, including satellite technology; international trade; policing; addiction treatment; urban regeneration and government procurement of IT projects.
+McPartland's political interests include Cyber Security, AI, welfare and health care, with a particular focus on cancer treatment and respiratory diseases; education, science and technology, including satellite technology; international trade; policing; addiction treatment; urban regeneration; and government procurement of IT projects.

-He served on the Science and Technology Select Committee between 2011 and 2012.
-In 2017 he joined the Finance Select Committee (Commons), was elected Chair of the Regulatory Reform Select Committee and also became a member of the Liaison Select Committee.
+He had a Parliamentary Select Committee career serving on the Science and Technology Select Committee, the Finance Select Committee (Commons), was elected Chair of the Regulatory Reform Select Committee, and also became a member of the Liaison Select Committee.
+His final position was as a member of the Joint Committee on the National Security Strategy until he retired from Parliament.

-He sat on the 2011 Education Bill Committee and participated in all stages of the Bill's passage through Parliament, and was on the Board of the Parliamentary Office of Science and Technology since 2015.
+He sat on a number of Bill Committees and was on the Board of the Parliamentary Office of Science and Technology from 2015.

-Up until his election as a Select Committee Chairman, McPartland was involved with the running of several All Party Parliamentary Groups (APPGs).
+Throughout his Parliamentary career, McPartland was involved with the running of several all-party parliamentary groups (APPGs).
 He was Chair of the Allergy APPG, Child and Youth Crime APPG, Child Health and Vaccine Preventable Diseases APPG, Furniture Industry APPG and Respiratory Health APPG, and Vice Chair of the Disability APPG.
 As Chair of the Respiratory Health APPG, McPartland led an inquiry into respiratory deaths and noted that the UK has the worst death rate of OECD countries and that most deaths of children from asthma are preventable.
 He also successfully campaigned to change the law from 1 October 2014 to allow emergency inhalers for asthma attacks to be kept in schools.